Danijel-Korent/RISC-V-emulator/README.md

 ## Current status

+The emulator successfully:
-The emulator successfully loads the kernel and device tree from the OS image, boots the Linux kernel, executes it up to the start of PID 1, and executes user-space code up to until the first syscall (for the curious: it's ioctl).
+* loads the device tree from .dtb file, and loads the kernel image from the OS image
+* boots the Linux kernel, executes it up to the start of PID 1
+* executes user-space code up to until the first syscall (for the curious: it's an "ioctl").

 I'm currently working on fully implementing the instruction "ecall" and privilege mechanics of the RISC-V CPU.

 ## Running the emulator